sikuli/sikuli/docs/source/region.rst

 restrict the search to the region's rectangle and speed up processing, if region is significantly smaller than the whole screen.

-Note on IDE: Capturing is a tool in the IDE, to quickly set up images to search for.
+**Note on IDE**: Capturing is a tool in the IDE, to quickly set up images to search for.
 These images are named automatically by the IDE and stored together with the script, at the time it is saved (we call the location in the file system bundle-path).
 Behind the curtain the images itself are specified by using a string containing the file name (path to an image file).

-Note: If you need to implement more sophisticated mouse and keyboard actions look at Low Level Mouse and Keyboard Actions.
+**Note**: If you need to implement more sophisticated mouse and keyboard actions look at Low Level Mouse and Keyboard Actions.

-Note: In case of having more than one Monitor active, refer to :ref:`Multi Monitor Environments <MultimonitorEnvironments>` for more details.
+**Note**: In case of having more than one Monitor active, refer to :ref:`Multi Monitor Environments <MultimonitorEnvironments>` for more details.

-Note on Mac: it might be necessary, to use :py:func:`switchApp` before, to prepare the application for accepting the action.
+**Note on Mac**: it might be necessary, to use :py:func:`switchApp` before, to prepare the application for accepting the action.

 .. py:class:: Region